joshenoy/sathyabh.at/content/blog/2011-03-29-installing-the-kingston-v100-ssdnow-128gb-ssd-on-a-hp-envy-14.md

   </p>
 </div>

-I&#8217;ll have the SSD review up in a day or two.
-For now, I&#8217;m enjoying the zippy response and near instant resume from sleep à la my [Cr-48][5].
+I'll have the SSD review up in a day or two.
+For now, I'm enjoying the zippy response and near instant resume from sleep à la my [Cr-48][5].

  [1]: https://sathyabh.at/2010/12/26/of-thanksgiving-trip-gadget-overloads-cancelled-christmas-trip-back-to-india/
  [2]: https://sathyabh.at/tag/mangalore/